IN THIS GUIDE

-BEST FOR: A paddle with an aluminum core is best for the player whose main concern is ball control NOT power.
+A paddle with an aluminum core is best for the player whose main concern is ball control NOT power.
 Players with injuries might prefer this lighter paddle.
 Quieter than Nomex but noisier than polymer core.

 The original pickleball paddles were made of wood and it’s still an option today for players who want to invest a minimum amount of money on their first paddle and are okay playing with a heavier paddle.

 If you have tennis elbow or another type of injury, this is not the best paddle for long term or regular playing.